-The city clings to the steep sides of a V-shaped canyon in the Central Highlands of Mexico.
-Other than a narrow strip in the bottom of the canyon, the only way to go is up.
-The hillsides are so steep, that much of the town can only be reached on foot.
+Put on your comfy shoes, because the steep hillsides mean that much of the town can only be reached on foot.
 It isn’t the most convenient of locations, but that can be explained in one word: silver.
-The city is Guanajuato, and even though the silver barons are gone, its narrow streets, alleys, and small, picturesque plazas still make it a delightful destination.
+The city is Guanajuato, and even though the silver, and the silver barons, are long gone, its narrow streets, alleys, and small, picturesque plazas still make it a delightful destination.

 James & Terri